mahizes/Unsubscribe-from-YouTube-channels/README.md

 # YouTube Unsubscribe Script

 This script automates the process of unsubscribing from channels on YouTube.
 It's designed to work with the English version of YouTube.
-Please use this script responsibly and ensure you comply with YouTube's Terms of Service.

 ## Instructions